flu-crew/octoFLU/README.md

 exit
 ```

-If you want to run your own dataset (example `mydataset/myseqs.fasta`).
+If you want to run your own dataset, hold the data in a fasta file (e.g., `mydataset/myseqs.fasta`).

 ```
 cd mydataset